 To join the Australian Federal Police (AFP) and become a police officer, you either need to complete Year 10 in addition to a trade certificate or receive your Senior Secondary Certificate of Education.
 Furthermore, obtaining tertiary-level qualifications may contribute to your competitiveness.

-Always Remember, the AFP aims to hire students from a broad array of disciplines that are not just restricted to justice, law, or criminology studies.
+Always remember the AFP aims to recruit students from various disciplines, which is not limited to justice, law, or criminology studies.

-You could improve your chances of getting into the AFP by completing a degree.
-Usually, you need to receive a Senior Secondary Certificate of Education to get into the degree courses.
 Different educational institutions in Australia have other entry requirements — some are more flexible, and some even offer external study options.
-To get more information, contact the institution you are interested in.

-If accepted by the AFP, you will have to complete 24 weeks of training at the Australian Federal Police (AFP) College in Barton, ACT.
+If accepted by the AFP, you must complete 24 weeks of training at the Australian Federal Police (AFP) College in Barton, ACT.
 After the training, candidates must complete 12 months of on-the-job training.

-Here are some of the general requirements you need to meet to become a police officer across all Australian states:
+General eligibility requirements to become a police officer across all Australian states:

 Be at least 18 years of age or more.

-Possess a valid and current driver's licence.
+Possess a valid and current driver's license.
 Automatic (only) and Provisional (P Plates) licences are accepted.

-Provide a copy of your recent traffic history for each territory or state from where your driver's licence is issued.
+Provide a copy of your recent traffic history for each territory or state from where your driver's license is issued.
 You can get a copy from the local Motor Registry.